Breaking the Curse of Dimensionality with Convex Neural Networks: Learning from continuously infinitely many basis functions

 \paragraph{Random sampling.} Note that such kernels are well-adapted to approximations by sampling several basis functions $\varphi_v$ sampled from the probability measure $\tau$~\citep{neal1995bayesian,rahimi2007random}.
 Indeed, if we consider $m$ i.i.d.~samples $v_1,\dots,v_m$, we may define the approximation $\hat{k}(x,y) = \frac{1}{m} \sum_{i=1}^m \varphi_{v_i}(x) \varphi_{v_i}(y)$, which corresponds to an explicit feature representation.
 In other words, this corresponds to sampling units $v_i$, using prediction functions of the form $\frac{1}{m} \sum_{i=1}^m \eta_i \varphi_{v_i}(x)$ and then penalizing by the $\ell_2$-norm of $\eta$.

 When $m$ tends to infinity, then $\hat{k}(x,y)$ tends to $k(x,y)$ and random sampling provides a way to work efficiently with explicit $m$-dimensional feature spaces.
 See~\citet{rahimi2007random} for a analysis of the number of units needed for an approximation with error $\varepsilon$, typically of order $1/\varepsilon^2$.
+See also~\citet{kernelexp} for improved results with a better dependence on $\varepsilon$ when making extra assumptions on the eigenvalues of the associated covariance operator.

 \paragraph{Relationship between $\F_1$ and $\F_2$.}

 The corresponding RKHS norm is always greater than the variation norm (because of Jensen's inequality), and thus the RKHS $\F_2$ is included in $\mathcal{F}_1$.
 However, as shown in this paper, the two spaces $\F_1$ and $\F_2$ have very different properties; e.g., $\gamma_2$ may be computed easily in several cases, while $\gamma_1$ does not; also, learning with $\F_2$ may either be done by random sampling of sufficiently many weights or using kernel methods, while $\F_1$ requires dedicated convex optimization algorithms with potentially non-polynomial-time steps (see~\mysec{cg}).